IfcOpenShell/IfcOpenShell/win/readme.md

 Building using MSYS is very similar to using the MSVC batch files, but instead the shell scripts are used.
 Note that the MSYS support is currently a bit experimental.
 It is advised to check out the contents of the shell scripts before using them.
-Note that contrary to MSVC, with MSYS all of the dependencies are not built or used as static libaries.
+Note that contrary to MSVC, with MSYS all of the dependencies are not built or used as static libraries.
 Currently Release build is used for all libraries.

 ### MSVC
 Execute `build-deps.cmd` to fetch, build and install the dependencies.
 The batch file will print the requirements for